-Facilitators: Lori Brown and Liz Welton.
+Facilitators: Lori Brown and Franny Parker

-(ACT) is a form of therapy that helps you relate differently to your anxious feelings, depressed moods, worrying mind, and self-defeating behaviors.
+ACT for Depression and Anxiety is a weekly group devoted to helping students encounter depression and anxiety differently and pursue a full and meaningful life.
+Acceptance and Commitment Therapy (ACT) is a form of therapy that helps you relate differently to your anxious feelings, depressed moods, worrying mind, and self-defeating behaviors.
 Acceptance refers to bringing an open and willing attitude toward all internal experiences, even those which are uncomfortable.
 Commitment means actively working on what you truly care about, even when pain is present.
 Each group session will include short educational components, group discussions, and experiential exercises.
 For information call Lori Brown at 826-3236.

 Audio Meditations for this group (click to listen):

-Facilitators: Lori Brown and Amelia Stillinger.
+Facilitators: Lori Brown and Stephi McGrath

-is a form of therapy that helps people relate differently to anxious feelings, depressed moods, worrying mind, and self-defeating behaviors such as substance use or abuse.
+ACT for Substance Use is a weekly group devoted to helping students consider how the use of alcohol and drugs affects the pursuit of a full and meaningful life.
+Acceptance and Commitment Therapy (ACT) is a form of therapy that helps people relate differently to anxious feelings, depressed moods, worrying mind, and self-defeating behaviors such as substance use or abuse.
 Acceptance refers to bringing an open and willing attitude toward all internal experiences, even those which are uncomfortable.
 Commitment means actively working on what one truly cares about, even when pain is present.
 Each group session will include short educational components, group discussions, and experiential exercises.
 This is not a twelve-step program and does not require a commitment to abstinence.
-Group is full and started for Spring 2013 semester.
-Check back here for details on this group for the Fall 2013 semester or call Lori Brown at 826-3236.
+Group is open for Fall 2013 semester.
+For information call Lori Brown at 826-3236.

 Audio Meditations for this group are listed above under ACT for Anxiety and Depression.

 Do you sometimes push people away or get too clingy?
 Do you have problems asking for what you want or saying “no” to what you don’t want to give?
 Do you have trouble grieving losses (such as a break-up) and moving on?
 Do you remain in relationships that you know are not good for you?
 Do you often push your feelings aside or become overwhelmed by your emotions?
 Are you interested in deepening your connections as well as figuring out what gets in your way?
 This group will help you to explore and strengthen how you relate to yourself and others in a safe and supportive atmosphere.
+Time TBA.

-Facilitators: Lori Brown & Liz Welton
+Facilitators: Lori Brown and Steph McGrath

 Our wellness and support activities are not counseling or psychotherapy groups and you need not be a client of the center to participate.
 These activities aim to promote health and connection in a supportive atomsphere.
 Students are encouraged to participate in these activities as often as they like-- every once in a while or weekly.
 Just show up!